-As ninety percent of Americans drive to work every day in some form of a commute and spend an average of 40 hours a month in traffic, it’s not surprising how quickly tensions on the road can escalate.
-But when aggressive, unsafe driving contributes to more than half of all automobile fatalities, something needs to change.
+But when aggressive, unsafe driving habits are a factor in nearly two-thirds of all car accidents, something needs to change.
 Since September is statistically the worst month of the year for incidents of road rage, now may be a good time to consider if you commonly engage in aggressive, life-threatening driving practices.

 Ask yourself these four questions:

 - Do I regularly drive over the speed limit, or try to "beat" red lights because I am in a hurry?

 - Do I tailgate or flash my headlights at a driver in front of me that I believe is driving too slowly?

 - Do I ever use obscene gestures or otherwise communicate angrily at other drivers?

 If you answered “yes” to any of these questions, you may be an aggressive driver or exhibiting signs of road rage.
 A National Highway Traffic Safety Commission study noted that half of all drivers who are on the receiving end of aggressive driving behavior, such as horn honking, a rude gesture, or tailgating will respond with aggressive behavior themselves.
 It becomes clear that the risks of aggressive driving are not worth getting somewhere faster or teaching another driver a lesson.